 Tip #4: Improve the quality of your phone conversations

-- Long pauses should be avoided.
+- Be prepared in what you want to say—long pauses should be avoided.

 Bonus Tip: Use a tool that helps you communicate better

 A QA testing tool such as Kualitee automatically shares progress through auto-scheduled reports.
 As a QA tester, you can assign defects, and defect snapshots, to your relevant team members.
 The progress and status of the defect(s) and the tester will be automatically reported—this will save a lot of back-and-forth calls, and lessen chances of miscommunication.
 Furthermore, the team lead can receive progress automatically through different types of reports, and would not have to manually reach out to every tester.